robertsoli/HR_Analysis/notebook/HR_Analysis.md

 With workplace accidents being as common as 1 in 6 employees, the following suggestions are made:

-- Every department is experiencing roughly the same amount of accidents, so workplace safety needs to be investigated and drastically improved.
+- Every department is experiencing roughly the same amount of accidents, so workplace safety needs to be investigated and drastically improved in every department.

 - Although a very low percentage of employees left the company after experiencing a workplace accident, it could be the main contributing factor to the 6% of staff that did experience an accident and left the company, which would not be the case if there was a higher regard for workplace safety.